tencentyun/intlcloud-documents/API/监控与管理/访问管理/简介_intl.md

 ## Cloud Access Management
 Thank you for choosing Cloud Access Management (CAM).
-You can control and manage the access to the resources in your Tencent Cloud account by calling the APIs described in this document.
-Before using these APIs, please make sure you fully understand what CAM is and how does it work.
+You can control and manage the access to resources in your Tencent Cloud account by calling the APIs described in this document.
+Before using these APIs, please make sure you fully understand what CAM is and how does works.

 ### 1. Terms
 Below is the list of common terms used in this document: